-Students gain an increased understanding of the theoretical, historical and cultural forces that shape the arts through an open-ended path for the exploration and development of a range of skills that will be valuable for advanced study in multiple areas.
+Students gain an increased understanding of the theoretical, historical and cultural forces that shape the arts through an open-ended path for the exploration and development of a range of skills that is valuable for advanced study in multiple areas.

 The major includes a common core for all students, and students choose a focus from arts administration or entertainment design or the student may design a focus that is subject to approval by the institute's standards committee and the dean's office.

-Arts (BA in the Arts) (BA)
+Arts (BA in the Arts), BA

 Steps to Apply